shivangisehgal/queer-hire/README.md

 QueerHire offers the following features:

-- **Login Page** 🧃: A user-friendly login page for secure account access.
+- **Login Page** 🧃: A user-friendly login page.
 - **Signup Page** 🧃: Easy account creation through a simple signup form.
 - **Forgot Password Support** 🧃: Convenient password reset feature.
 - **Home Page** 🧃: An introductory page explaining the platform's mission and objectives.
 - **Jobs Page** 🧃: Browse and apply for LGBTQ+ inclusive job opportunities.
 - **Scholarships Page** 🧃: Discover and apply for scholarships supporting LGBTQ+ individuals in education.
 - **Job Application Form** 🧃: Simplified job application with auto-populated user data, with a feature to upload your resume.
-- **Scholarship Application Form** 🧃: Streamlined scholarship application with auto-populated user data and cover letter upload.
+- **Scholarship Application Form** 🧃: Simplified scholarship application with auto-populated user data and cover letter upload.
 - **Trainings Page** 🧃: Sign up for future courses and training programs.
 - **Guidance Page** 🧃: Seek career counseling and guidance.
 - **Profile Page** 🧃: To view the status of your applications.